 Vocational training (Ciclos Formativos) in Spain allows students to obtain training in numerous working skills, lasting for the duration of four years.
 Students may either undertake Grado Medio, which provides basic training and lasts for two years, or undertake Grado Superior, and thus go through an additional two years.
 The latter can only be started when the student is of 18 years of age, meaning even students who have passed Bachillerato may have access to it in case they want to receive vocational education.

-Spain’s higher education sector is largely attractive not only to Spanish students but also students from abroad.
-From approximately 1.6 million students in the higher education sector, there are around 194,743 international students enrolled in Spanish universities, out of which 56,892 are international students on mobility programmes.
+Spain’s higher education sector is excellent, and it attracts not only Spanish students but also students from abroad.
+From approximately 1.6 million students in the higher education sector, there are around 224,080 international students enrolled in Spanish universities, out of which 53,858 are international students on mobility programmes.

 The education system in Spain has a variety of benefits by properly preparing students for the labour market and providing high quality education, and qualifications recognized worldwide.